JasonFriedman/starter-hugo-academic/content/project/speeding-up-motor-learning/index.md

 ---
 title: Speeding up motor learning
 date: 2023-08-23T06:36:19.261Z
-summary: I have performed a number of studies looking at how we can enhance motor learning, in typically developing populations, and in populations with motor disorders.
+summary: I have performed several studies looking at how we can enhance motor learning, in typically developing populations, and in populations with motor disorders.
 I have examined questions of what sort of feedback is optimal to use, the effect of posture and how timing affects the process of motor